taolicd/taolicd.github.io/_posts/2021-10-21-Bored_API_doc.md

 The returned header shows HTTP status 200 OK.
 I think having a return status code 404 for not found probably is more conventional and appropriate.

 ### 2. Potential future feature suggestions
 * Currently the only HTTP method available is `GET`.
-What about we will allow users to post new activity suggestions in a "segregated" manner?
-For example, the existing activity entries will be tagged with a new attribute `status=official` and future user submitted activities will be assigned `status` = `user-submitted`.
+What if we allowed users to post new activity suggestions in a "segregated" manner?
+For example, the existing activity entries will be tagged with a new attribute `status=official` and future user submitted activities will be assigned `status=user-submitted`.
 Once in a while the API administrator may go through the entries and change the status from `user-submitted` to `official` for any interesting new suggestions.
 We will support HTTP method `POST` and maybe even `PUT` or `DELETE` for user-submitted items.
 To have some control over random user submissions or deletions, we probably need to implement API authentication.
 For the `GET` method, it will continue to be authentication free and the new `status` attribute will be added as a parameter users can query on.
 * Currently only Json response is available.
 We can provide other response types such as txt, yaml, or xml.
 * Allow querying for multiple activities in one attempt.

 ### 3. The `accessibility` parameter

    The term `accessibility` can be a bit misleading.
 At first I thought it meant whether the activity is friendly to people with disabilities.
 I suggest a more straightforward term such as `difficulty`.
-I guess because the term `accessibility` has been in use in the database probably we keep the term as is for simplicity.

 ---